Question: How Do I Read Faster?

-So, in this post (and video) I’m going to answer the question ‘How do I read faster?’, but be warned, it’s probably not the answer you were looking for.
+So, in this post and video, I’m going to answer the question, ‘How do I read faster?’
+But be warned, it’s probably not the answer you were looking for!

 Why are you asking me?

-I find it quite funny that people ask me for speed reading tips, when in actual fact, I’m not a fast reader at all.
+I find it quite funny that people ask me for speed reading tips when in actual fact, I’m not a fast reader at all.

-Although that superpower would be AWESOME, sadly, I do not have it.
+Although that superpower would be AWESOME, sadly, I do not have it!

 Why do you want to read faster?

-You’ve obviously heard of the many benefits that come from reading books, including
+You’ve obviously heard of the many benefits that come from reading books, including:

-- increased knowledge
+- increase your knowledge

-- possible increased bank balance
+- perhaps increase your bank balance

-- better at managing stress
+- be better at managing stress

-- increased productivity and efficiency
+- increase your productivity and efficiency

-- be a better entrepreneur/employee/husband/wife/parent/ect
+- be a better entrepreneur/employee/husband/wife/parent/etc

 - be happier and healthier

-- and many more …
+and many more …

 … but here’s the problem

-In order to get the knowledge and information out of a book, you’ve got to READ THE DAMN BOOK! (shocker!)
+To get the knowledge and information out of a book, you’ve got to READ THE DAMN BOOK! (shocker!)

-… AND you’ve got to read it properly from beginning to end at whatever reading speed you comfortably read at.
+… AND you’ve got to read it properly from beginning to end at whatever reading speed you find comfortable.

-In which case, what’s the point?
+In which case, what’s the point in reading the book?

-No one will ever remember 100% of a book, especially after 12 or 18-months have passed.
+No one will ever remember 100% of a book, especially after 12 or 18 months have passed.
 It’s pretty much impossible.

 The whole point of reading is not only to get from the beginning to the end, but it’s being able to read in a way that allows you to retain as much information as possible and for as long as possible.

 Time for a shameless plug …

-Get good reading habits
+Develop better reading habits

 Good reading habits = faster natural reading speed

-Once you get into the habit of reading every day you are unknowingly practicing your reading skills.
+Once you get into the habit of reading every day, you are unknowingly practicing your reading skills.